xiaoyeli/superlu_dist/DOC/manual/ug_part3.md

 In this part, we describe the library designed for distributed-memory pearallel computers using SPMD parallel programming model, together with multithreading for manycore node architectures.
-The library is implemented in ANSI C, using MPI [@mpi-forum] for communication, OpenMP for multithreading and CUDA for GPU.
+The library is implemented in ANSI C, using MPI  {cite}`mpi-forum` for communication, OpenMP for multithreading and CUDA for GPU.
 We have tested the code on a number of platforms, including IBM, Cray XE6, Cray XT7, and numerous Linux clusters.
 The library includes routines to handle both real and complex